scubbo/blog-content/blog/content/posts/books-as-vehicles.md

 >
 > Books and books and books.
 And then, just when an observer might be lured into thinking that that must be it, more books.
 >
 > Barely a square inch of wood or wall or floor was visible.
 Walking was only allowed by pathways cut between the piles of books.
-Treading these pathways with books waist-high either side was likenegotiating a maze.
+Treading these pathways with books waist-high either side was like negotiating a maze.
 Trefusis called the room his 'librarinth'.
 Areas where seating was possible were like lagoons in a coral strand of books.
 >
 > Adrian supposed that any man who could speak twenty-three languages and read forty was likely to collect a few improving volumes along the way.
 Trefusis himself was highly dismissive of them.
 >